KageKirin/kagekirin-old.github.com/source/_posts/2012-03-14-mulberry-jam-contd.markdown

 More info [here](https://github.com/Toura/mulberry/wiki/Page-Definitions)

 All pre-existing page-defs lie in `<mulberry-root>/base_apps/toura/page_defs` and have their purpose written in their name, making it easy to guess what they may be intended for.
-Here's a list of them, subject to changes as new versions arrise:
+Here's a list of them, subject to changes as new versions arise:
 	audio-with-images-phone.yml
 	audio-with-images-tablet.yml
 	debug.yml